ThePikachuDev/riceathon/README.md

 i used [Quickshell](https://quickshell.outfoxxed.me/) and [QML](https://doc.qt.io/) to create these widgets. if you want to use these widgets you will have to install [Quickshell](https://quickshell.outfoxxed.me/docs/guide/install-setup/) and run them using quickshell -p /path/to/widgetDirectory command.

+### Some Honorable mentions :
+- Tmux : A terminal Multiplexer
+- Browsers: firefox , zen and brave